pinetree1/crispr-dav/README.md

 In the 'run' directory, there are 5 files to prepare:

-	conf.txt: Use the conf.txt in crispr.pl script directory as template, modify the settings to reflect your installation environment.
+	conf.txt: Use the conf.txt in crispr.pl script directory as template, modify the paths and settings to reflect your installation environment.

 	amplicon.bed: a tab-delimited text file with 6 columns: chr, start, end, genesymbol, refseq_accession, strand.
 Only one amplicon is allowed in a pipeline.
 1-based start and end.